 How do I register for my first free class?

 Please create a mindbody account for each athlete that wants to try out a class.
 After creating your account, take a look at the schedule and contact us about which class you want to take.
 Any of our all levels classes are fair game.
-(Group Strength and Conditioning classes are for our 101 graduates or athletes with previous experience).
+(Group Strength and Conditioning classes are slightly more advanced, but every class at PDXstrength is for all levels)

 Can I freeze my membership?